MicrosoftDocs/windows-dev-docs/hub/apps/project-reunion/index.md

 1. Ensure that your development computer has Windows 10, version 1809 (build 17763), or a later OS version installed.

 2. Install [Visual Studio 2019, version 16.10 Preview](https://visualstudio.microsoft.com/vs/preview/) (or later) if you haven't done so already.

+    > [!NOTE]
+    > Visual Studio 2019, version 16.9 also supports Project Reunion, but does not support WinUI 3 tooling features.
+For more information on WinUI 3 tooling support, see Windows UI Library 3 - Project Reunion 0.5 Preview (March 2021).

     You must include the following components when installing Visual Studio:
     - On the **Workloads** tab, make sure **Universal Windows Platform development** is selected.